ncsa/ncsa_system_documentation/docs/source/allocations/by-resource.rst

 \

-- **Discretionary** - A portion of the DeltaAI system is discretionarily available to Illinois researchers, primarily to fill needs not met by the ACCESS program.
+- **Discretionary / Illinois Computes** - A portion of the DeltaAI system is discretionarily available to Illinois researchers, primarily to fill needs not met by the ACCESS program.
 Submit a discretionary DeltaAI request through the `NCSA XRAS portal <https://xras-submit.ncsa.illinois.edu/>`_ with on of these two options:

   \